 When you read a great and famous author, delight comes without surprise.
 But when an obscure writer gives us a book which turns out to be a lot better than expected, the pleasure is laced with the extra tang of astonishment.
-This is what we get from the tales of roving Gerry "Catch 'em alive" Carlyle, the huntress in the misleadingly titled collection Interplanetary Hunter.
+This is what we get from the tales of roving Gerry "Catch 'em alive" Carlyle, the huntress in Barnes' series of tales.
 Her vocation is to capture exotic alien creatures for the London Interplanetary Zoo, and this theme allows many attractive branchings.

 Gerry herself is a likeable, headstrong character, living on her nerves, very capable, yet vulnerable to the threat of what she cannot afford - namely, defeat.

 ...This day was to be one of many surprises for Tommy Strike and perhaps the greatest shock of all came when he stood beside the sloping runway leading into the brightly lighted belly of the ship.
 For, awaiting him there, one hand outstretched and a cool little smile on her lips, stood the most beautiful girl he had ever seen.